D2-mods/Misc-kits/d2-randomkits/readme.txt

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------

+v3.5
+- Made a function more efficient.
+Cuts a few seconds off install time.

 v3.4
 - IWDEE: Jesterblade gets the Jester bonus effect from Jester's Bag item (extra random item).
 - Sever: added visual/audio feedback if target survives the attack.
 Slightly reorganized install.
 Vorpal effect moved to a new "d2vorpal" subspell.